-I failed as a mother when I let curriculum come between me and my children.
+I failed as a mother when I let the curriculum come between my children and me.

 I failed when I couldn’t see that homeschooling wasn’t about school, but that it was about family, community, education, and learning.

-I succeeded when I placed relationships before curriculum, when I saw the differences between school and education, and understood that homeschooling was about life, not about school.
+I succeeded when I placed relationships before curriculum, when I saw the differences between school and education.
+And ultimately, I succeeded when I understood that homeschooling is about life and learning, but not about school.